Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Introduction

 \section{Introduction}

-The quantum-mechanical few-body problem is of particular interest for the physics community.
+The quantum mechanical few-body problem is of particular interest for the physics community.
 On the one hand, it determines the features of interacting nuclei, atoms, or molecules as bodies living on very different length scales.
 On the other hand, in certain regimes these systems display a universal behavior that is independent of the details of the interaction between the particles, but governed by the particle masses, overall symmetries, as well as the dimensionality of space.
-The complexity and beauty of this problem has motivated numerous researchers to explore these systems using theoretical, numerical, and experimental approaches.
+The complexity and beauty of this problem has motivated numerous researchers to explore these systems by using theoretical, numerical, and experimental approaches.

 An outstanding example for the above mentioned type of universality is the Efimov effect~\cite{Efimov_PLB_1970,Efimov_NPA_1973}, describing the emergence of an infinite sequence of universal states of three bosonic particles with $s$-wave resonant pair interactions in three dimensions.
-Moreover, lower dimensional systems, such as three fermionic particles confined to two dimensions, display surprising universal phenomena like the so-called ``super Efimov effect''~\cite{Nishida_PRL_2013,Moroz_PRA_2014,Gridnev_JPA_2014,Volosniev_JPB_2014}.
-Recently, some of the authors have demonstrated that in one dimension, universality in a mass-imbalanced three-body system is not only present in the discrete spectrum~\cite{Happ2019threebody}, but universal three-body bound states also occur in the continuum as induced by excited two-body resonances~\cite{Happ2021submitted}.
+Lower dimensional systems, such as three fermionic particles confined to two dimensions, also display surprising universal phenomena like the so-called ``super Efimov effect''~\cite{Nishida_PRL_2013,Moroz_PRA_2014,Gridnev_JPA_2014,Volosniev_JPB_2014}.

+In addition, also mass-imbalanced three-body systems can be governed by universal features.
+Recently, it has been demonstrated that a heavy–heavy–light system confined to one dimension (1D) displays universality not only in the discrete spectrum~\cite{Happ2019threebody,Happ2021proof}, but also in the continuum ~\cite{Happ2021submitted}.
+Here universal three-body energies and wave functions emerge once the heavy-light interactions are tuned towards the ground- or exited-state threshold, respectively, that is the binding energy of the ground or exited state in the heavy-light system approaches zero.
+In this limit, the three-body binding energies and wave functions for arbitrary short-range heavy-light interactions converge to the respective ones for the zero-range interaction.